TKA-Developments/RN-Challenge/README.md

 # RN-Challenge
 WellMart is a team of fun, fast, and friendly builders.
 Everyone from interns to the CEO have some level of technical skill.
 Everyone is judged based on their creation and outcome.
 Not their background.
 Not their appearances.

 We welcome all kinds of builders, creators, and designers.
 This challenge is specifically for developers.
-We don't care about your resume.
+We don't care much about your resume.
 If you think you can build awesome products and learn fast.
 This challenge is for you.

 This is a set of open ended challenges for you to show us your skills.
 Clone this repo, build an awesome app, and open a PR.
 The whole team will review your creation.